JulzDave/Schematics-Extension/README.md

 `Mataf Schematics` is a workflow tool that applies transformations to your newly created projects.
 It is designed to improve your development productivity by adding scaffolding to your project, including both best practices and security in mind.

--   Amongst the differnt features, `Mataf Schematics` adds support for:
+-   Amongst the different features, `Mataf Schematics` adds support for:

     -   Swagger OpenAPI Specification
     -   GZIP Compression